epfl-ada/ada-2021-project-fadalbazooka/README.md

 2) Initial analysis (DONE)

 Firstly, we decided to check if research questions are feasible.
 If the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.
 We looked at the frequency of gender-related topics mentioned in quotes depending on the year.
 After that, we checked which words were the most frequent quotes containing keywords depending on the year.
 Finally, we plotted the distribution of the most frequent words by year and their word cloud.

+3) Sentiment analysis (TO BE DONE FOR MILESTONE 3)

+...

+4) Answering our research questions computationally (TO BE DONE FOR MILESTONE 3)

+...

+5) Presenting our results (TO BE DONE FOR MILESTONE 3)

+...

 ### Proposed timeline